dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

   secretName: "cns-secret"
 ```

-&#x3009;Create the StorageClass in OpenShift with the following command:
+&#8680; Create the StorageClass in OpenShift with the following command:

     oc create -f cns-storageclass.yml